+(Address of principal executive offices)
-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share SWTX The Nasdaq Global Select Market ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 uring the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing equirements for the past 90 days.
-Yes \square No \boxtimes ndicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of degulation S-T (§ 232,405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such les).
-Yes 🗵 No 🗆 3 egistrant is a large accelerated filer, an accelerated filer, a non-accelerate finitions of "large accelerated filer," "accelerated filer," "smaller repor , 1 8 1 5, Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Title of each class Trading Symbol(s) Name of each exchange o n which registered Common Stock, par value \$0.0001 per share SWTX The Nasdaq Global S Select Market Indicate by check mark whether the registrant (1) has during the preceding 12 months (or for such shorter p requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ 1 1 ' / 0 Indicate by check mark whether the registrant has sub Regulation S-T ( $\S232.405$ of this chapter) during the Yes $\boxtimes$ No $\square$ 0 0 1 Indicate by check mark whether the registrant is a largemerging growth company.
+See the definitions of "largin Rule 12b-2 of the Exchange Act. • Large accelerated filer $\Box$ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check m revised financial accounting standards provided pursu ě . extended transition period for compl ying with any new or Indicate by check mark whether the registrant is a she ell company (as defined in Rule 12b-2 of the E xchange Act).
+Yes □ No ⊠ Common Stock as of May 6, 2020 was 43,010

-The number of outstanding shares of the Registrant's Common Stock as of November 12, 2019 was 43,006,077.